verhas/BLOG/exception_no_stack/ARTICLE.md

   test setup to throw the exception.
 This version is the baseline to demonstrate why we need more complex solutions.
 We will experience that there is not enough information in the exception to see where the actual issue has happened.

-* The second version `v2` catches the exception at higher levels and throws new exception with more information about the exceptional case and the new exception has the original one embedded as cause.
+* The second version `v2` catches the exception at higher levels and throws new exception with more information about the exceptional case, and the new exception has the original one embedded as cause.
 This approach gives enough information to track the location of the issue, but it can even be enhanced so that it is easier to read and recognize the actual problem.

 * The third version `v3` will demonstrate how we can modify the creation of the new exceptions so that the stack trace of the higher level exceptions will not point to the location where the original exception was caught, but rather